adbeyer23/dsp/02-editors.md

 What terminal editor will be your preferred choice of use?
 How did you make your decision?

->> As of right now, nano, because it is easy to start using it and I have prior knowledge of it
+>> As of right now, nano, because it is easy to start using it and I have prior knowledge of it.

 --